 With my wedding fast approaching, I began putting serious thought into what I wanted for my gown.
 Even after looking at a number of Brides magazines, I was unable to find the perfect dress.

 Remembering that my fiancé’s mom enjoyed sewing, I asked her if she would make my gown, provided I found her some patterns.
 She readily agreed.
 I’ll never forget the special trips to fabric stores with my mom-to-be, who was filled with patience, to pick out the patterns and the materials for my dress.
+Sometimes it’s important to listen to your mother-in-law–follow her advice when it comes to these things.

 After a time, everything fell into place, and I was ecstatic on the day of my last fitting.
 As I looked into the mirror with my mom-to-be at my side, I realized she had made my dreams come true.
 Not only was she giving me her son—she had also given me the perfect gown.